-New Flashforge Guider IIs 2020 Model with High-Temperature Extruder
+New Flashforge Guider IIs V2 High-Temperature Extruder

 Featuring a High-Temperature Extruder

 The Hotend is designed to comfortably operate within 300 degrees Celcius.
 Filaments such as Nylon, Carbon Fibre and HIPS require more heat than standard printers will allow.
-This industrial grade printer is built with a rock-solid enclosure to allow for high temperature and even ambient temperature within the chamber during the print.
+This industrial-grade printer is built with a rock-solid enclosure to allow for high temperature and even ambient temperature within the chamber during the print.

 In addition to the high-temperature nozzles, we also provide you with 5 complimentary different sized nozzles for you to experiment or use.
-In addition to this, some tools for changing the nozzle is also provided.
+In addition to this, some tools for changing the nozzle are also provided.

 When printing with PLA, the easily removable clear dome lid allows for enough heat dissipation, required for printing with rapid cooling filaments.
 The distinctly red part cooling shroud surrounding the nozzle is designed with multiple vents, allowing for even part cooling.
 Many printers come with part cooling that is single direction, which does not offer the most consistent part cooling.

 Choice of Build Plates

 With the Guider 2s, you have the choice of using a glass build plate or a flexible magnet build plate.
 Why use one over the other?